One Cab's Family

-One Cab's Family is a 1952 Metro Goldwyn Mayer cartoon short directed by Tex Avery about the arrival of a yellow taxi cab "child".
+One Cab's Family is a 1952 Metro-Goldwyn-Mayer cartoon short directed by Tex Avery about the arrival of a yellow taxi cab "child".
 The title is a play on the radio soap opera program One Man's Family.

-Synopsis
+Plot

 A yellow taxi named John (voiced by Daws Butler), along with his wife Mary (a blue taxi car, voiced by June Foray), awaits the arrival of their new son, who looks just like John.
 Within his first few months, Junior is fed, changed, learns to "walk", gets his first "tooth" (a spark plug), etc.